chembu/angular/aio/content/guide/animations.md

 ### Animate entering and leaving a view

-Up until this point, we haven’t had our single button enter or leave the page.
-We’ve assumed that the button starts out already on the page, and has three possible styles: open, closed, and inProgress.
+Up until this point, we haven’t shown how to animate elements entering or leaving a page.

 <div class="l-sub-section">